yl554/GDP_EconomicFreedomIndex/03-regression-analysis/regression-analysis.md

 ![](regression-analysis_files/figure-gfm/logpop-1.png)<!-- -->

-Based on the above plot, the logarithmic transformation has been successful in normalizing the population variable as well as creating a more linear relationship with GDP.
+Based on the above plot, the logarithmic transformation has been successful in normalizing the population variable, which should allow a more linear relationship with GDP.

 ![](regression-analysis_files/figure-gfm/Unemployment-1.png)<!-- -->